Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Case Study

-The proposed framework brings into practice essential capabilities of LAMs, especially their strengths in generative modeling and context-aware reasoning.
-As a representative subclass of LAMs, LLMs are employed to enhance reinforcement learning by generating abstract semantic state features and designing intrinsic reward functions that are aligned with mission-level objectives.
-The process of integrating LLMs into the reinforcement learning pipeline is outlined as follows.
+The proposed framework brings into practice essential capabilities of LAMs, especially their strengths in generative modeling and context-aware reasoning \cite{Peng2024}.
+As a representative subclass of LAMs, we instantiate these advantages through a CoT-enabled LLM tailored to enhance RL for secure communications in LAWNs.
+As shown in Fig~\ref{Fig: Mag_Fig_3}, the process of integrating the CoT-LLM into the RL is outlined as follows.

-\begin{itemize} \item \textbf{\textit{Step 1: Initialization with manually designed state.}} The process begins by constructing a baseline state representation composed of manually selected environment variables.
-These variables typically encode low-level physical parameters and control indicators relevant to communication and mobility in LAWNs.
-However, such handcrafted states often lack the semantic richness and strategic context necessary for high-level reasoning, especially when domain expertise is limited.

-\item \textbf{\textit{Step 2: LLM-driven state and reward augmentation.}} To address the limitations of manual state design, LLMs are leveraged to enhance both the representational and evaluative dimensions of the learning environment.
-Using tailored task prompts, the LLM can interpret the original state and autonomously generate semantically enriched features that reflect abstract but mission-relevant concepts, such as the angle between the LAP and jammer.
-In parallel, it formulates intrinsic reward signals aligned with high-level communication goals, enabling reinforcement learning agents to internalize strategic preferences without relying on manually coded heuristics.

-\item \textbf{\textit{Step 3: Integrated reinforcement learning with augmented representation.}} The enhanced state and reward constructs are then integrated into the reinforcement learning pipeline.
-This augmented structure enables the agent to learn policies that go beyond immediate signal conditions, capturing broader mission context and long-term tradeoffs critical to secure communications.
-Note that our proposed framework can be applied to various existing RL methods without structural adjustments. \end{itemize}
+\begin{itemize} \item \textbf{\textit{Step 1: LLM-generated candidates.}} At the beginning of each iteration, the LLM receives a symbolic description of the manually defined observation space together with the objective.
+Based on this information, it produces multiple candidate state representations and corresponding intrinsic reward function designs.

+\item \textbf{\textit{Step 2: Parallel RL evaluation.}} Each state representation and reward function candidate is then integrated into a separate RL learner and trained.
+By observing the learning trajectories produced under these different designs, the framework derives a performance profile for each design based on its reward evolution and the smoothness of its induced feature dynamics, where the smoothness is reflected by the empirical Lipschitz constant and smaller values between the feature and the reward indicate more stable and reliable learning behavior.

+\item \textbf{\textit{Step 3: Feedback extraction.}} After the training evaluation, structured feedback is extracted from the learning processes of all candidates.
+This feedback captures reward evolution and the consistency of enhanced features.

+\item \textbf{\textit{Step 4: CoT-based refinement.}} The collected feedback is converted into concise textual instructions and fed back to the LLM.
+Through CoT reasoning, the LLM interprets this feedback and refines its earlier state representation and intrinsic designs by removing unstable components, strengthening informative features, and reorganizing reward structures to better align with objectives.

+\item \textbf{\textit{Step 5: Closed-loop iteration.}} The refined state and reward designs are used to generate a new set of candidates for the next iteration, thus forming a closed-loop process.
+Over successive rounds, the CoT-enabled LLM produces increasingly stable and semantically meaningful representations, enabling improved performance in LAWNs. \end{itemize}